lafrech/oem_gateway/README.md

 * sendtimeinterval: if not 0, period in seconds.
 The gateway will send time on the radio link with this period, for other devices, typically emonGLCD.

+#### OemGatewayRFM2PiListenerRepeater

+Receives data on the serial port through the RFM2Pi module, and transmits messages received throught a socket on the RF link.

+Note that neither acknowledgement nor authentication is implemented.

+##### Init settings

+* com_port: path to the COM port (e.g. /dev/ttyAMA0)
+* port_nb: port number

+##### Runtime settings

+Same as OemGatewayRFM2PiListener

 #### OemGatewaySocketListener

-Receives date through a socket.
+Receives data through a socket.
 From another machine on the network or from another application on the same host.

 Note that neither acknowledgement nor authentication is implemented.